The Music of Anthony Burgess: Sonata for Violoncello and Piano

 Gibraltar was also an inspiration for writing projects.
 Burgess’s first completed novel was A Vision of Battlements, the first sketches for which survive in a notebook from his posting there.
 The protagonist, Sergeant Richard Ennis, is a lapsed Catholic composer, trying to find his place as the war comes to a close: sailing to Gibraltar, he dreams of composing a sonata for cello and piano.

 The sonata itself is a substantial piece which provides an important key to Burgess’s musical career.
-The ambition of this piece, with its distinctively pungent tonality, angular melodies and quartal sonorities are entirely characteristic of Burgess’s mature work, stylistically similar to his Symphony No. 3 and Piano Concerto; and some of the main themes are repeated in his Concerto for Violin and Orchestra written nearly forty years later.
+The ambition of this piece, with its distinctively pungent tonality, angular melodies and quartal sonorities are entirely characteristic of Burgess’s mature work, stylistically similar to his Symphony in C and Piano Concerto, and some of the main themes are repeated in his Concerto for Violin and Orchestra, written nearly forty years later but never performed.
 The sonata indicates the level of seriousness that Burgess brought to his music at the earliest stage of his artistic career, and which did not leave him.

 The shepherd’s brow, fronting forked lightning, owns